-Costs and other operating expenses rose by 19% due mainly to the continuous enhancements of academic services provided by Roosevelt College, Inc. (RCI) and the growth in the student population of FEU Senior High School (FEU High School, Inc. or FEU High) as it now serves both Grades 11 and 12 students during the current AY.
+Costs and other operating expenses rose by 5% due mainly to the continuous enhancements of academic services provided by Roosevelt College, Inc. (RCI), and the growth in the student population of FEU Senior High School (FEU High School, Inc. or FEU High) as it now serves both Grades 11 and 12 students during the current AY.
 Moreover, due to the change in the fiscal year of FEU last year, portion of the costs and expenses incurred during the Summer Term for AY 2015-2016 falls within and recognized during the two-month transition period.

-Comprehensive income went down due to mark-to-market changes in available-for-sale investments.
+Other comprehensive income improved due to mark-to-market gains in available-for-sale investments.